vedanthv/portfolio-2/content/blog/site-energy-intensity-pred.md

 * For the heating and cooling days, the statistical params / year was extracted and added as features.

+* Here is the [link](https://www.kaggle.com/code/schopenhacker75/feature-engineering-catboost?scriptVersionId=89051266&cellId=14) to the weather based features code.

 If you notice the code and the features I engineered, you can see that all these parameters were used to create new features.

 But what did I not do?